callemil/Sequelizer/docs/sequelizer_commands.md

 ## sequelizer fast5 - Fast5 File Analysis
 **Primary command for Fast5 file metadata extraction and analysis.**
+Use this to skim across your fast5 directories and get some basic stats on the fast5 contents.
 ### Basic Usage
 ```bash
 # Single file analysis (default: info mode)